 Dinner

-The last meal of the day is often considered the grand finale.
+The last meal of the day is the grand finale.
 You earned it.
-It should be interesting, taste good, and make you feel warm and satisfied before falling asleep.
+It should be interesting and taste good, leaving you warm and satisfied before falling asleep.

-In the winter, start dinner by sipping hot tea, cocoa, or soup.
-This helps warm you as the sun begins to lower on the horizon.
+In the winter, start dinner by sipping hot tea, cocoa, or soup to help warm you as the sun begins to lower on the horizon.
 Sipping also holds your interest while you prepare dinner in the cold.
-Your body will get cold quickly once you stop, so it is a good idea to make something hot right away.
+Your body will get cold quickly once you stop, so it is a good idea to make something hot immediately.

 The main dish in the winter frequently involves a one-pot meal rich in complex carbohydrates.
 Look for meals containing wholesome starches (wholegrain pasta, rice, quinoa, couscous) with a soupy base, an assortment of dried vegetables, and dried pre-cooked beans/lentils for protein.
-And don’t forget to add the fat (olive oil, nuts, seeds, cheese) because it works wonders to keep you warm as you sleep.
+And remember to add the fat (olive oil, nuts, seeds, coconut, cheese) because it works wonders to keep you warm as you sleep.

-Dinner suggestions include pasta with a thick vegetable-based sauce, bean chili, lentil soup, rice with vegetables & nuts, couscous with dried fruit & nuts, and instant quinoa with beans & vegetables.
+Dinner suggestions include pasta, rice, or quinoa meals with a thick vegetable-based sauce, hearty chili, lentil stew, and couscous with dried fruit and nuts.

 Dessert